Last reviewed: 12/22/2022

 There are rare exceptions to the right to privacy and to the confidentiality practices described above, such as in situations that pose a threat to life or in which there is reason to believe a child is being abused.
 If you have questions regarding our confidentiality policies, contact us:

 - For Counseling and Psychological Services, questions may be directed to Associate Director for Operations Sara Berger at 212-854-2878.

 - For Medical Services, questions may be directed to Associate Director of Patient Services Dr. Rosagna Rubiano at 212-854-7426.

-- For more information about patients' rights, download the Patient Bill of Rights.
+- For more information about patients' rights and responsibilities, download the Patient Bill of Rights and the Patient Responsibilities resources.

 Clinicians work as a team and consult with one another as needed.
 When necessary to insure the quality and coordination of care, there may also be communication between these two clinical services and other divisions of Columbia Health.